WeigangLab/Test-for-IC/README.md

-# This is the result of the coding test for IC.
+# Here is the code for the coding test.